alxers/book_of_proof/8_chapter.md

 2) Prove that B set_in A
 4k + 5 - 4 = 4(k+1) + 5, k - 1 in Z, then B set_in A

+29. Suppose A != empty_set.
+Prove that A x B set_in A x C, iff B set_in C.